sonata-project/SonataAdminBundle/Resources/doc/reference/field_types.rst

     If the ``SonataIntlBundle`` is installed in the project some template types will be changed to use localized information.

+    Option for currency type must be an official ISO code, example : EUR for "euros".
+    List of iso code : http://en.wikipedia.org/wiki/List_of_circulating_currencies

 More types might be provided based on the persistency layer defined.
 Please refer to their related documentations.